liquibase/gradle-liquibase-plugin/README.md

 dependencies in the `dependencies` block of your build file.
 In addition, the plugin no longer includes the Groovy DSL as a dependency.
-If you want to use Groovy for your changesets (and why wouldn't you?), the Groovy DSL will also need to be a `liquibaseRuntime` dependency, and it will also need to be the `2.0.0` version if you want to use Liquibase versions > 3.4.2.
+If you want to use Groovy for your changesets (and why wouldn't you?), the Groovy DSL will also need to be a `liquibaseRuntime` dependency, and it will also need to be version `2.0.0` or later if you want to use Liquibase versions > 3.4.2.

 These changes make it easier to use new versions of Liquibase and the Groovy DSL as they come out without having to override what the plugin itself is